Swift Tales 3

 We shipped Dialog on time.
 I led usability testing, and I built the code tutorials and sample code articles.
 I collaborated with Joe to architect the structure of the component.
 And I collaborated with Jac to translate design decisions to code.

-I learned about connecting SwiftUI and UIKit which became very important as I learned more about the varied code bases across the NYT apps.
+I learned to connect SwiftUI and UIKit which became very important as I studied more about the varied code bases across the NYT apps.
 But more about that in a future installment.